 Five New Associates Join Brooks Pierce

 Brooks Pierce, a leading law firm in North Carolina, is pleased to announce that five new associates have recently joined the firm.
-Dan Colston and Sarah Saint will work primarily at the firm’s Greensboro office, while Melissa Bailey, Amanda Whorton and Josh Yost will be based out of the Raleigh office.
+Dan Colston and Collins Saint will work primarily at the firm’s Greensboro office, while Melissa Bailey, Amanda Whorton and Josh Yost will be based out of the Raleigh office.

 “We are excited to expand our intellectual property, corporate, litigation, education, employment, entertainment and media practices with these talented new associates,” said Reid Phillips, the firm’s managing partner.
 “Each one of them brings passion and drive to our team, and we look forward to the great work they’ll do on behalf of our clients.”